PaulWuhu/mastermind/README.md

 * Created backend authentication that check for username, and password
 * protect sensitive endpoint with JWT based token authentication.
 * Allow users to keep track of their record
-* wrote unit test that test the endpoint
+* Wrote unit test that test the endpoint

 # System Design